GoogleCloudPlatform/anthos-config-management-samples/multi-environments-kustomize/external-rendering/README.md

 #  Using ConfigSync with Multiple Environments

-This guide shows you how to set up Config Sync for GKE across two environments using config management best practices.
+This guide shows you how to set up Config Sync for GKE across two environments using an external rendering pipeline.

 ## Overview